Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Four Quadrant Decomposition

 For notational simplicity, we fix a trajectory and drop the trajectory index $i$.
 Consider the simplified GRPO loss for a sampled token $o_t$ at position $t$.
 Let $z_v$ denote the logit of token $v \in \mathcal{V}$ and $\pi_{o_t} = \pi_\theta(o_t | q, o_{<t})$.
-After the standard softmax derivation, we obtain the token-level gradient descent (full derivation in Appendix~\ref{app:gradient_analysis}):
+The standard softmax derivation yields the token-level gradient descent (full derivation in Appendix~\ref{app:gradient_analysis}):

 The critical factor is $(1 - \pi_{o_t})$.
-It is large at high-entropy positions and tends to zero as the policy becomes nearly deterministic, mirroring the entropy upper bound on token credit.
-Consequently, high-entropy positions receive the largest effective updates.
-In positive trajectories, this amplifies learning on uncertain but successful branches, promoting exploration and generalization.
-In negative trajectories, it suppresses erroneous branches by shifting probability mass toward plausible alternatives.
-By contrast, low-entropy positions should receive only weak updates, but the update is scaled by the advantages $A_t$, potentially assigning more learning signal than the CMI bound warrants.
-GRPO assigns them the same trajectory-level advantage as genuinely decision-critical tokens.
-This mismatch provides a mechanistic explanation for the dominance of PHR/NHR and the more limited role of PLR/NLR in Section~\ref{sec:decompose_token_effect}.
-These insights motivate the design of \modelname, which we formalize next.
+In expectation, $\mathbb{E}_{o_t \sim \pi}[1-\pi_{o_t}] = 1-\sum_v \pi_v^2$, so less concentrated high-entropy regimes tend to be more gradient-actionable on average.
+The CMI bound adds a complementary filter: only positions with sufficient entropy can support a sizable reward-conditioned posterior-prior shift.
+Thus, high-entropy updates are plausible candidate locations for hindsight credit, while low-entropy updates have limited hindsight capacity.
+By contrast, GRPO still assigns the same advantage to both.
+This helps explain the stronger PHR/NHR readouts and the more limited role of PLR/NLR in Section~\ref{sec:decompose_token_effect}, motivating a practical objective that preserves reward polarity while applying bounded, capacity-guided modulation.